wineasio/wineasio-old-docs/README.md

 $ wine64 regsvr32 wineasio.dll
 ```

-The `make install` assumes [Arch Linux](https://www.archlinux.org).
+`make install` assumes [Arch Linux](https://www.archlinux.org).
 Adjust the `Makefile` to specify the directory of your system-wide Wine libraries if necessary.

 ### Configure Wine to emulate Windows 10